Photojournalism is a form of journalism that uses images to tell a story. It keeps people informed about the things happening in the world.

 The U.S. Bureau of Labor Statistics projects a decline in photographers between 2019 and 2029 at 4%.
 For the same timeline, it projects a decline in journalists at 11%.

 So becoming a photojournalist is not easy.
 But it is possible with hard work and by following the above steps.

 If you enjoyed reading this article on how to become a photojournalist, you should also read this one about how to prepare for a photoshoot.

-We also wrote articles about similar subjects like how to get more photography clients, becoming an event photographer, how to become a licensed photographer, social media marketing for photographers, real estate photography contract, appointment scheduling for real estate agents, how to get your photography noticed, real estate photography marketing and photography mood board.
+We also wrote articles about similar subjects like how to get more photography clients, becoming an event photographer, how to become a licensed photographer, social media marketing for photographers, real estate photography contract, appointment scheduling for real estate agents, photography studio management software, how to get your photography noticed, real estate photography marketing and photography mood board.